Christmas Fast Facts

 Many of the customs and symbols traditionally associated with Christmas originated with ancient pagan festivals and winter solstice rituals.

-The modern Christmas tree (typically evergreen conifers-usually pine, balsam or fir species) originated in Germany in the 16th century and became popular in England by the mid-19th century thanks to Queen Victoria's German husband, Prince Albert.
+The modern Christmas tree (typically evergreen conifers-usually pine, balsam or fir species) originated in Germany in the 16th century and became popular in England by the mid-19th century thanks to Queen Victoria's husband, Prince Albert, who was German.

 St. Nicholas, the real person on whom Santa Claus is based, lived in the 4th century AD in the province of Lycia on the southwest coast of Asia Minor.

-Cartoonist Thomas Nast is credited with creating the current image of Santa Claus based on his illustrations that began appearing in Harpers Weekly in 1863.
+Cartoonist Thomas Nast is credited with creating the current image of Santa Claus, based on his illustrations that began appearing in Harper's Weekly in 1863.

 Economic Impact:

-Expected holiday spending for November and December 2016 is $655.8 billion, according to the National Retail Federation, an increase of 3.6% over 2015.
+Expected holiday spending for November and December 2017 was $678.75 billion, according to the National Retail Federation, an increase of 3.6 to 4% over 2015.

-Expected holiday spending for November and December 2016 is $655.8 billion, according to the National Retail Federation, an increase of 3.6% over 2015.
+Expected holiday spending for November and December 2017 was $678.75 billion, according to the National Retail Federation, an increase of 3.6 to 4% over 2015.

-The United States Post Office is anticipating delivering 750 million packages this holiday season.
-That is 12% more packages than the previous year.
+The United States Post Office anticipated delivering 850 million packages in the 2017 holiday season.
+That is over 10% more packages than the previous year.

-December 22 is expected to be the busiest day for holiday deliveries, according to the United States Post Office.